Cedric979/BEEV/Docker_README.txt

 3 - Open the terminal in your computer and navigate to your folder(inside the terminal)
-    You can also just open the terminal at the folder.
+    You can also just open the terminal at the folder path.
     Regardless, when you are at the correct path, run the following command line:

     docker build -t streamlit_beev:latest .

     INCLUDE the dot at the end
-    Wait for it to finish running(can take up to some minutes).
+    Wait for it to finish running(can take some time).

     LEAVE THE TERMINAL OPEN!